tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

 ### Deliverables

 - A fully functional CI/CD pipeline automating build, test, and deployment

+    - Created 2 CI/CD pipelines:

+        - deployment.yaml

+            This workflow watches for any changes in the following folders when they are pushed into the main branch

+                - 'open-telemetry-demo/src/**' : The subfolders within this contains the source code for the individual microservices

+                - 'phase2/deployment/open-telemetry/**' : The subfolders within this contains the kubectl configurations for all the services

+            If any changes are made to the source code of the microservices the following operations are performed:

+                -

 - Clear pipeline configuration files with integration into a container
 - Logs or screenshots showcasing successful builds, tests, deployments, and
 - Validation of rollback functionality ensuring recovery from deployment